xbeat/Machine-Learning/README.md

 N-point crossover is a genetic algorithm technique used to create new offspring by combining genetic information from two parents.
 It involves selecting N points along the chromosome and alternating segments between the parents to create new combinations.

+## First-Class Functions and Key Concepts in Python

+First-Class Functions Fundamentals

+In Python, functions are first-class objects, meaning they can be assigned to variables, passed as arguments to other functions, returned from functions, and stored in data structures.
+This fundamental concept enables powerful functional programming paradigms and flexible code design.

 ## Implementing Hodrick-Prescott Filter for Technical Analysis in Python

 Understanding the Hodrick-Prescott Filter